-The applications used in this experiment are the WreckWatch application presented in Section 2 and OpenGPSTracker (open-gpstracker.googlecode.com), which is an open-source Android application that uses GPS to track the coordinates of the phone and display it on a Google Map on the device.
-The points are then stored on the device with other information about the route to allow the user to replay the route later.
-The application also determines device speed as GPS points are collected.
+The applications used in this experiment are the WreckWatch application presented in Section 2 and OpenGPSTracker (open-gpstracker. googlecode.com), which is an open-source Android application that uses GPS to track the coordinates of the phone and display it on a Google Map on the device.
+The GPS points, and other information about the route, are stored on the device to allow the user to replay the route later.
+OpenGPSTracker also determines device speed as GPS points are collected.

-Figure 7: Comparison of WreckWatch Application Logic and Emulation Code
+Figure 6: Comparison of WreckWatch Application Logic and Emulation Code

-Figure 8: Comparison of OpenGPSTracker Application Logic and Emulation Code
+Figure 7: Comparison of OpenGPSTracker Application Logic and Emulation Code

 Hypothesis.
 SPOT is intended to provide developers with an estimate of how a proposed application software architecture will consume power.
 We therefore hypothesized that SPOT could provide power consumption information to within 25% of the actual power consumption of WreckWatch and OpenG-PSTracker.
-Based on prior work [removed for blind review], we also hypothesized that the components we chose represented the key factors in mobile application power consumption and would be adequate to provide this level of accuracy.
+Based on prior work (Thompson et al., 2009; White et al., 2010; Turner et al.,), we also hypothesized that the components we chose represented the key factors in mobile application power consumption and would be adequate to provide this level of accuracy.

 WreckWatch results.
-Figure 7 shows the graph of the actual power consumption of the WreckWatch application compared with the power consumption of the WreckWatch emulation code generated by SPOT.
+Figure 6 shows the graph of the actual power consumption of the WreckWatch application compared with the power consumption of the WreckWatch emulation code generated by SPOT.
 The emulation code's power consumption follows the same trend as that of the application and provided a final power consumption value that was within 3% of the actual power consumed by WreckWatch.
 The SPOT model consisted solely of GPS and accelerometer consumers and did not attempt to model any additional aspects of the WreckWatch application.
 The model was accurate due to the substantial amount of power required by the GPS receiver.
 This result confirms that the GPS, sensor, and network modules that SPOT provides are key determinants of mobile power consumption.
 Although WreckWatch performs a number of CPU-intensive calculations on sensor data to determine if an accident occurred, these calculations are minor power consumers compared to sensor users.

 OpenGPSTracker results.
-Figure 8 shows the graph of the actual power consumption of the OpenG-PSTracker application compared with the power consumption of the emulation code generated by SPOT.
+Figure 7 shows the graph of the actual power consumption of the OpenG-PSTracker application compared with the power consumption of the emulation code generated by SPOT.
 As with the WreckWatch emulation code, the OpenG-PSTracker emulation code consumes power at a rate similar to the actual application.
 Over the same time period, the emulation code for the OpenGPSTracker application was accurate at predicting power consumption to within 4%.
 The SPOT model for the OpenGPSTracker application only used a GPS consumer and did not attempt to model any Google Maps functionality (or requisite network functionality) or any processing required to determine speed or store the location information.
 In this instance, the GPS power consumption was sufficient to model the power consumption of the entire application.